Antelmo7/blogging-platform-api/README.md

 ## Explanation
 **PostgreSQL**
-To connect to PG Datbase install pg client with `npm install pg`, then create a new client and use the env variables to connet to the database.
+To connect to PG Database install pg client with `npm install pg`, then create a new client and use the env variables to connect to the database.

 ```javascript
 import { Client } from "pg";